Hot Rod Hundley: Personal life and death

 During the off-season, Hundley regularly conducted basketball clinics around the country and worked with charities in the Salt Lake City area until withdrawing from the public eye due to Alzheimer's disease in his final years.
 For a time, he also hosted the Hot Rod Hundley Celebrity Golf Tournament to benefit the Salt Lake Shriners Hospital.

 Hundley died at the age of 80 in Phoenix, Arizona on March 27, 2015.
+After his death, the Jazz players wore a black stripe to honor him for the remainder of that season.